-The policy we analyzed covers a 30-year-old female driving a 2015 Toyota Camry less than 10,000 miles annually in the Seattle metro area.
-The driver chose 25/50/10 liability insurance, $10,000 of PIP coverage and collision and comprehensive with $500 deductibles.|
+The policy we analyzed covers a 30-year-old female who drives a 2015 Toyota Camry less than 10,000 miles annually in the Seattle metro area.
+Her car insurance policy has 25/50/10 liability coverage, collision and comprehensive coverages with $500 deductibles, and $10,000 of PIP coverage.

-No deposit car insurance companies
+No down payment car insurance companies

-|Company||Average monthly premium rate|
+|Company||Average monthly premium|

 Is it possible to get free insurance?